 Employment Outlook and Salary Information

-As of May 2012, the U.S. Bureau of Labor Statistics (BLS) reported an annual median salary of $62,860 for fashion designers.
-Little or no employment growth was expected for designers, from 2010-2020, according to the BLS.
-However, professionals interested in working for specialized design services or in designing for performing and spectator arts, could expect more job expansion during that time.
+As of May 2013, the U.S. Bureau of Labor Statistics (BLS) reported an annual median salary of $63,760 for fashion designers.
+A 3% decline in employment was expected for designers from 2012-2022, according to the BLS.
+However, professionals interested in designing for everyday and mass-market wear, as well as those who work with new fabric technologies, can still expect job openings.

 Related to Become a Children's Fashion Designer: Career Roadmap

 - Recently Updated